Explosion at Afghan Mosque During Friday Prayers Kills 62, Officials Say

-(KABUL, Afghanistan) — An explosion rocked a mosque in eastern Afghanistan as dozens of people gathered for Friday players, causing the roof to collapse and killing 62 worshippers, provincial officials said.
+(KABUL, Afghanistan) — An explosion rocked a mosque in eastern Afghanistan as dozens of people gathered for Friday prayers, causing the roof to collapse and killing 62 worshippers, provincial officials said.
 The attack underscored the record-high number of civilians dying in the country’s 18-year war.

 Attahullah Khogyani, spokesman for the governor of Nangarhar Province, said the militant attack wounded 36 others.
 He said it was not immediately clear if the mosque was attacked by a suicide bomber or by some other type of bombing.